mattburns/mattburns.github.io/content/blog/posts/2022-03-02-hands-on-car-sunshade-comparison/index.md

 ### Design styles

-Right, well first off, there are various styles of sunshade design that share common features.
+Right, well first off, there are various styles of car blind / sun shade design that share common features.
 Thinking about which features you care about can save you some time.

 | **Style** | **Description** | [**Openable windows?**](#openable-windows) | [**Kid-proof**](#kid-proof) | [**Simple**](#simple) | [**Repositionable**](#repositionable) | [**Clean**](#clean) | [**Secure**](#secure) |
 |---|---|---|---|---|---|---|---|